UnlyEd/boilerplates-generator/README.md

 ### - typescript-v3.5.2-OSS

-> This template can be used to getting started fast with a node.js package meant to be released as open source package (OSS license), using TypeScript.
+> This template can be used to get started quickly with a node.js package meant to be released as open source package (OSS license), using TypeScript.
 > It includes utilities meant to help to release/publish versions to NPM.

 [Go to template](./templates/typescript-v3.5.2-OSS)

 ### - node-v8.10-package-OSS

-> This template can be used to getting started fast with a node.js package meant to be released as open source package (OSS license), using Node 8.10.
+> This template can be used to get started quickly with a node.js package meant to be released as open source package (OSS license), using Node 8.10.
 > It includes utilities meant to help to release/publish versions to NPM.

 [Go to template](templates/node-v8.10-package-OSS)

 ### ~~- node-v12.6-package-OSS~~ **(webpack broken, awaiting fix)**

-> This template can be used to getting started fast with a node.js package meant to be released as open source package (OSS license), using Node 12.6.
+> This template can be used to get started quickly with a node.js package meant to be released as open source package (OSS license), using Node 12.6.
 > It includes utilities meant to help to release/publish versions to NPM.

 [Go to template](templates/node-v12.6.0-package-OSS)